chriskonnertz/Jobs/README.md

     }
 ```

 The `AbstractJob` class actually implements these methods so we recommend to let your concrete job classes inherit from this class.
-The asbtract class provides the attributes `name`, `active` and `interval` that inheriting classes may overwrite.
+The abstract class provides the attributes `name`, `active` and `interval` that inheriting classes may overwrite.

 ### The interval